Paying it forward is a life’s work for Sylvia Kwan

 By donating to the Diversity Fund for Student Support, Sylvia buoys the next generation of diverse design leaders

-CED has many loyal alumni and donors, but even among some pretty incredible people, Sylvia Kwan (B.Arch ‘76 and M.Arch ‘78) stands out — not only for her professional, philanthropic, and alumni leadership.
+CED has many loyal alumni and donors, but even among some pretty incredible people, Sylvia Kwan (B.Arch ‘76 and M.Arch ‘78) stands out.
 Sylvia credits the College of Environmental Design with molding her character — her passion, empathy, humor and groundedness were all shaped by her time at CED.
 “Berkeley made me what I am today.
 Period.
 End of subject.
 It is single handedly the reason why I’m a success today,” Sylvia insisted during an hourlong conversation by phone.

 It also helped that she met her husband Denis Henmi (B.Arch ‘74) at Berkeley too.
 The two are co-founders of KwanHenmi, an architecture firm in San Francisco.